mlflow/mlflow/docs/source/models.rst

 default schema inference applied to the training data will return an integer type for this column.
 However, when you attempt to score a sample of the data that does include a missing value, MLflow will raise a TypeError since it can not convert float to int.
-The best way to avoid this problem is to declare integer columns as floats (float32) or doubles (float64) whenever there is a possibility of missing values.
+The best way to avoid this problem is to declare integer columns as doubles (float64) whenever there is a possibility of missing values.

 How To Log Models With Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~